Regional

 An advantage of the CCAM stretched grid approach is that once initialised, the model runs without the need for further forcing by the global parent model, dramatically reducing the ongoing data requirements relative to other models.
 This makes it particularly suitable in bandwidth-limited applications such as on-board vessels at sea.

-CCAM encapsulates over 20 years of development and is used routinely by the RAN for operations and for other defence related applications requiring customised high-resolution forecasts.
-It has also been used for other applications including several Australian Olympic Sailing teams and research into extreme weather and climate change.
+CCAM encapsulates over 20 years of development.
+It has been used for applications, including several Australian Olympic Sailing teams and research into extreme weather and climate change.
 The ROAM interface allows for configuring and running CCAM regional forecasts from a web browser.
 CCAM will automatically adjust model settings for different resolutions as this scale-aware behaviour is already required for the variable resolution grid.

 ROAM-Ocean